 Play is the first way children learn to make sense of the world at a young age.
-Playing meets physical, intellectual, language, emotional and social needs of children..
+Playing meets the physical, intellectual, language, emotional, and social needs of children.

-- the room is divided into sections: reading area, kitchen, dramatic play area.
+The room is divided into sections: reading area, kitchen, and dramatic play area.

-It allows children to talk, socially interact and use their imagination and intelectual skills.
+It allows children to talk, socially interact and use their imagination and intellectual skills.

 Once these basics are learned at a young age, it sets children up for success throughout their schooling and their life.